2. User interfaces

 : Definitively delete the checked references.
 There’s no way to recover them if needed.

-Column of action buttons:
+Column of action buttons

 - Associate the checked roots to the checked references